RISM-UK/RISM-UK.github.io/acknowledgements.md

 ### RISM UK new discovery layer and scoping study (2020)

-Funded by Royal Holloway, University of London (Strategic Knowledge Exchange Initiative), this work was led by Professor Stephen Rose.
+Funded by Royal Holloway, University of London (Strategic Knowledge Exchange Initiative).
-Postgraduate Research Assistants: Ms. Micah Anne Neale and Mr James Ritzema

 ## Staffing